Quebec Reverse Tax Calculator 2026 – GST QST (14.975%)

 The system consists of 5% TPS and 9.975% TVQ.
 Historically, TVQ was charged on top of the TPS ('tax on tax'), but this was abolished in 2013.
 Now, both taxes are calculated directly on the base subtotal.

 In Quebec, shelf prices are strictly displayed before tax.
-When you reach the cash register, you will typically see the 5% GST and 9.975% QST added as two separate lines on your receipt.
-Use the 'Amount includes tax?' toggle to easily reverse-calculate a final bill.
+When you receive a receipt, you will see the 5% GST and 9.975% QST listed as two separate lines.
+Use the “Amount includes tax?” toggle to instantly reverse-calculate any Quebec total and recover the original before-tax price.

 Rates 2026